danielabar/meblog/src/markdown/what-makes-a-good-podcast.md

 ## 3. Limit inside jokes

-This can happen when there are two or more co-hosts thath know each other well or have a long history of working together..
+This can happen when there are two or more co-hosts thath know each other well or have a long history of working together.
 Something will be said that causes all the hosts to start laughing hysterically or go on giggling for some time, but it won't be apparent to the audience what's so funny.
 This can leave the listener feeling left out of the "inside joke".
 If you run a podcast and find this happening, try to take a few minutes to fill in the audience on the joke, or if its one of those "you just had to be there" moments, try to limit how often it happens or even edit these out.

 ## 4. Limit the fillers